-POLICY 11: Business, Commercial and Employment Sites
+POLICY 11: Business, Commercial and Employment Premises & Sites

-Development in the Area shall allow for economic growth and employment - as well as providing sites for business, commercial and employment use.
-This shall be achieved by:
+Development in Fortune Green and West Hampstead shall promote economic growth and employment by providing sites for business, commercial and employment use.
+This shall be achieved in the development of commercial and mixed use premises and sites by:

 - i.
-The protection of existing employment sites and jobs. - ii.
-Avoiding any further loss of such sites. - iii.
-Ensuring that where the redevelopment of existing employment sites is proposed, the level of employment floorspace is maintained or increased. - iv.
-Finding the equivalent space elsewhere in the Area for commercial and business activities, if there is a change of use of such sites. - v.
-The provision of additional and new business space. - vi.
+A presumption in favour of protecting and retaining existing employment sites. - ii.
+Ensuring that where the redevelopment of existing employment sites is proposed, the level of employment floorspace is maintained or increased. - iii.
+The provision of additional and new business space. - iv.
+The provision of space for light industrial uses in appropriate locations, particularly next to railway lines. - v.
+The provision of flexible business and commercial space suited to a range of uses. - vi.
 The provision of a range of different sized units, particularly smaller spaces for micro-businesses and studio space. - vii.
-The provision of affordable or subsidised business space, to sit alongside requirements for affordable housing. - viii.
-The provision of space for markets and short-term 'pop up' shops and services.
+The provision of affordable or subsidised business space, where appropriate. - viii.
+The provision of space for markets and short-term 'pop up' shops and services, where appropriate.